finger563/esp-gfps-example/README.md

 nearby/embedded framework, see [google/nearby/embedded
 github](https://github.com/google/nearby/tree/main/embedded)

+To run this example, you must use `menuconfig` to configure the project and set the following attributes:

+- `BLE Device Name`: this should match the `SKU Name` that you have configured in the Fast Pair dashboard.
+- `Model ID`: this should match the model id (24 bit) that the Fast Pair dashboard generated for your device.
+- `Anti-Spoofing Private Key`: this should match the base64 string encoded anti spoofing private key that the fast pair dashboard generated for the associated SKU+Model ID provided above.

 ## Cloning

 Since this repo contains a submodule, you need to make sure you clone it